delayel06/adventureroad/README.md

 Current Version: 0.0.3 -- This project is in alpha stage.

+# Update Frequency
+Check back everyday on this site for updates, as I will try to add updates at least every 2 day!

 # Changes

 Check out all the changes using the changelog I will update very frequenty.